About Our Society

 Our mandate is to encourage and facilitate family history research, and its dissemination, by people with ancestry in the British Isles (England, Scotland, Wales, Northern Ireland, the Republic of Ireland, the Isle of Man, and the Channel Islands).
-As of 2012, we have more than 625 members, approximately 30% of whom live outside the National Capital Region.
+This year, we have almost 600 members, approximately 30% of whom live outside the National Capital Region.

 We work in close cooperation with Library and Archives Canada

 on researching Canada's Home Children, particularly the indexing of Home Children's names found in ships' passenger lists and in the records of the Middlemore Homes

 .
 BIFHSGO's role in Canada's Home Children story is to establish databases of information about Home Children who came to Canada and to ensure that the information compiled is freely available to all.
 Our publication, British Home Children: Their Stories

 , is available from GlobalGenealogy.com

 Learn how you can make online donations to BIFHSGO using CanadaHelps